netmindms/ednio/README.md

 ToDo
 ----
-- Support Non Block Mode SSL Socket
-- Support Non Block Mode libcurl
-- Support Non Block Mode DB Client.
+- Support some DB APIs for non block mode.